 I am grateful to be able to help people faced with the challenge of male-factor infertility or sexual dysfunction.
 It’s gratifying to see the joy or relief they experience from successful therapy or getting answers to questions about a condition that may not always be completely fixable but can be better understood.

-If you’re a Carrot member, log into your account to search for fertility and family-forming services near you, including OC Urology.
+If you’re a Carrot member, sign in to your Carrot account to search for fertility and family-forming services near you, including OC Urology.
 Carrot partners offer exclusive benefits like priority booking and lower negotiated rates.

 If you’re a fertility care or family-forming service provider interested in supporting Carrot members or want to learn more about working with Carrot, please contact us at firstname.lastname@example.org.